You are here

 FROM RICHARD FRANCHOT, PRESIDENT OF THE ALBANY & SUSA R R COMPANY Morris January 20, 15 J. H. Bamp, Eng Dear Sir-

-Your new Atmospheric Charm has been tested in my Dairy with pool me faction, and I therefore renommend it to the patronage of the pablin R FRANCROT We the undersigned contar is the above state A. G. MOORE
+Your new Atmospheric Charm has been tested in my Dairy with full satisfaction, and I therefore recommend it to the patronage of the public R FRANCROT We the undersigned coocur in the above statement A. G. MOORE

 J. K. LULL